miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Sometimes the black inside of tunnels or manholes will disappear.
 If LaCroix ignores a delivered sarcophagus set G.Story_State = 60.
 Feeding on rats may trigger melee mode and their bodies levitate.
-Don't save or leave levels with disciplines active or on a ladder.
+Don't save or leave levels with Disciplines active or on a ladder.
-Blood, Health and disciplines bars sometimes freeze or disappear.
+Blood, Health and Disciplines bars sometimes freeze or disappear.
 The news will not always fit to your actual actions but that's TV.
 Some buildings look differently from the inside than the outside.
 Occasionally enemies do not show weapons or move into solid stuff.